Gas: getting connected or switching

 You can find out more about your consumer rights.

-One of CRU’s roles is to ensure energy customers are protected and to promote competition.
+The CRU has a role to protect energy customers and to promote competition.
 It does this by putting in place a rulebook called the Supplier Handbook (pdf).
-This requires suppliers to have codes of practices covering how they will deal with consumers.
+Suppliers must have codes of practices covering how they will deal with consumers.